joshwadd/Lane-Line-Identification/README.md

 - The identified lines from the hough transform can be separated into the associated left and right lane groupings by considering the gradients as they will have opposite signs.

 - We also apply weighting to the averaging by weighting the gradient and intercept of each line by the l2 distance of each line.
-This is done as longer lines should be more certainly associated with lane line as opposed to small elements of noise in the road.
+This is done as longer lines should be more certainly associated with lane lines as opposed to a small element of noise in the road.

 The following two functions calculate the weighted average of lines identifed by the hough tranforms to produce a final left and right lane line, and then find the locations on which to draw the new lines.